Can foundation models actively gather information in interactive environments to test hypotheses?: Related Work

 \textbf{Exploration with foundation models} Several other works investigate exploration with foundation models, e.g., for text-based environments \citep{lu2024intelligent,huang2024wese}, reinforcement learning from human feedback (RLHF) \citep{dwaracherla2024efficient}, and multi-armed bandit problems \citep{coda2023meta,krishnamurthy2024can}.
 Unlike \cite{krishnamurthy2024can} and \cite{dwaracherla2024efficient} and similar to \cite{lu2024intelligent}, this work considers stateful environments.
 While \cite{lu2024intelligent} replace components of the exploration method introduced in \cite{ecoffet2019go} with an LLM, this work studies the ability of foundation models to gather information and test hypotheses in-context via zero-shot prompting rather than using LLMs in a more modular fashion.
 Also adopting more modular approaches, \cite{hu2024uncertaintythoughtsuncertaintyawareplanning} use foundation models as components in a larger exploration framework and \cite{huang2024wese} propose to use a smaller agent to explore the environment and a larger agent to leverage the gathered information.

-\textbf{Active learning} The field of active learning~\citep{settles2009active} has long studied how to best acquire data to improve a model's predictions.
-Active learning methods commonly focus on highly structured data (either i.i.d. or on a graph).
+\textbf{Active learning} The field of active learning~\citep{settles2009active} has studied how to best acquire data to improve model predictions with methods that commonly focus on highly structured data (either i.i.d. or on a graph).
 In contrast, this work explores efficient knowledge acquisition in more general interactive environments.

 \textbf{Active embodied question answering} This work studies a similar setup to embodied question answering (EQA) \citep[e.g.,][]{das2018embodied,zhu2023excalibur,majumdar2024openeqa,ren2024explore}.
 Similar to our work, agents in the EQA setting need to actively explore an environment to gather information.
-Unlike our tasks, however, EQA typically does not involve performing iterative experiments to infer unknown mechanisms in dynamic environments.
+Unlike our tasks, EQA typically does not involve performing iterative experiments to infer unknown mechanisms in dynamic environments, and the optimal exploratory action typically does not depend on past observations.

+\textbf{Strategy adaptation} The dorsolateral prefrontal cortex (dlPFC) is the brain region that has undergone the most reorganization in humans relative to other primates \citep{Donahue2018-kc}.
+It is involved in detecting when a previously-successful strategy no longer yields expected rewards and adjusting behavioral strategy accordingly \citep{Mansouri2007-bv}.
+Analogs of this capability have been studied in LLMs in the context of mental sets \citep{Haq2025-wt}, and learning from mistakes \citep{Tong2024-mo}.
+However, these studies focus on single-turn static math and reasoning problems.
+To our knowledge, this is the first study to investigate strategy adaptation with LLMs in the context of either exploration or interactive environments.

 \textbf{AI for science} Hypothesis generation and testing is central to the scientific method and recent works research the application of foundation models in this broader domain \citep[e.g.,][]{RomeraParedes2023MathematicalDF,53097,lu2024aiscientistfullyautomated}.
 Such works typically use foundation models in a highly structured protocol designed for the fixed domain in question.
-In contrast, this work explores the capabilities of base foundation models as the complexity of the domain varies.
+In contrast, DISCOVERYWORLD \citep{Jansen2024-gs} provides a platform with diverse, realistic tasks that test an LLM agent's ability to complete an entire scientific workflow in a range of disciplines, requiring autonomous exploration as part of the process.
+While such benchmarks are crucial for evaluating overall task performance and progress towards automated science, our work complements this line of inquiry by shifting the focus from \emph{what} tasks agents can ultimately solve to \emph{how} their underlying exploratory capabilities function and fail.